- The Northern Lights | Iceland's Cosmic Treasure

 Of course, they are called the 'Northern' Lights as they only occur in the Northern Hemisphere, usually (but not exclusively) above a latitude of 60 degrees.
 Iceland sits largely between the latitudes of 64 and 66 degrees north.
 The Southern Lights are similar phenomena and are called the aurora australis.

-And yet, from this misunderstanding came a patchwork of fantastic myth, spread across a great range of cultures, all linked to what was collectively shared; the movement of the stars.
-From these myths came ratified value systems, traditions, a means of interpreting, simplifying and understanding the complex nature of mankind’s place in the universe.
+And yet, from this misunderstanding came a patchwork of fantastic myths spread across a great range of cultures, all linked to what was collectively shared; the movement of the stars.
+From these myths came ratified value systems, and traditions, a means of interpreting, simplifying, and understanding the complex nature of mankind’s place in the universe.

 Many Greenlanders, rather morbidly, considered the lights to be the souls of dead children, while the Finnish thought them either the glowing streak of a firefox or the magical spume of water ejected from a whale.
 The Cree Indians believed them to be a reflection of the life cycle, an image of their ancestors dancing in the heavens; the brighter they were, the happier their ancestors.

 Icelanders believed the lights to be about childbirth too.
-Women in labour were told not to look at the Northern Lights as they give birth for fear that the child would be born cross-eyed.
+Women in labor were told not to look at the northern lights as they gave birth for fear that the child would be born cross-eyed.
 However, due to their Scandinavian origins and their original belief in Norse Mythology, Icelanders also saw them as promising omens and held them in high spiritual esteem.

-The most common colour of the Northern Lights is fluorescent green, followed by pink and purple, then many shades of red, pink, blue, yellow and orange.
-The colour depends one what kind of particles are ionising in the atmosphere; oxygen creates green and red lights, nitrogen creates pink and blue lights, while neon turns them orange.
+The most common color of the northern lights is fluorescent green, followed by pink and purple, then many shades of red, pink, blue, yellow, and orange.
+The color depends on what kind of particles are ionizing in the atmosphere; oxygen creates green and red lights, nitrogen creates pink and blue lights, and neon turns them orange.

-You can see the Northern Lights anywhere in Iceland so long as the sky is dark and, as importantly, clear of clouds.
-This is because the auroras occur in the thermosphere layer of our atmosphere, 100 kilometres above sea-level, which is far higher than any cloud.
+You can see the northern lights anywhere in Iceland so long as the sky is dark and, as importantly, clear of clouds.
+This is because the auroras occur in the thermosphere layer of our atmosphere, 62 miles (100 kilometers) above sea level, which is far higher than any cloud.

 Even if you can see the auroras from your hotel window or a beer garden, they will appear much more dramatically if you can get somewhere darker.
-If you wish to see the lights without leaving the city, then it is recommended to go to one of the capital's less residential areas, such as around the Grótta Lighthouse.
+If you wish to see the lights without leaving the city, then it is recommended to go to one of the capital's less residential areas.

 Anywhere in nature presents an equal opportunity to see the lights whenever it is dark, but of course, the further north you travel, the longer the nights.
 The South of Iceland is dark for 20 hours a day in midwinter, while the North is dark for about 22.
 The Northeast of Iceland, it should be noted, also experiences the least cloud cover out of any region on average.

-The Northern Lights can easily be seen from Alaska, Canada, Greenland, Norway, Sweden, Finland and northern Russia.
-During geomagnetic storms, the auroras are also visible in lower altitudes, such as some Baltic states, the British Isles, the rest of the USA and China.
+The northern lights can easily be seen from Alaska, Canada, Greenland, Norway, Sweden, Finland, and northern Russia.
+During geomagnetic storms, the auroras are also visible in lower altitudes, such as in some Baltic states, the British Isles, the rest of the USA, and China.